itsroops/vcf_comp_with_gold_standard/README.md

 Please execute the script `sh main.sh`

 ## Outputs
-The outputs from the tool can be categorized into two forms, namely, *log files* and *plot files*.
+The outputs from the tool can be categorized into three forms, namely, *log files* and *plot files* and *other result files*.

 1. There are three types of *log files* which are generated.
    * *install_log.txt*: This is an installation log file which is generated during installation of the dependencies